Raving Dave Fans Unite!

 Q: What about European dates?

 A: Dave has performed in Europe several times, beginning in September and October, 2001.
-His most recent performance was in Potsdam, Germany, at the Stadtwerk Festival in June, 2004.
+His most recent European performance was at the Barbican Theatre in London on April 11, 2014.

 Sample TicketsQ: When he has toured, I haven't seen (m)any of Dave's shows listed on the TicketMaster Web site.
 What gives?